tinkerNamedFerro/The-Domain/README.md

 ## About the domain

 A simple Laravel project to display the recent books I've read.
-This webapp also uses mysql, docker, letsencrypt.
+This webapp also uses mysql, halfmoon, docker and letsencrypt.
 I'm aware sensitive infomation is exposed is only meant to be a showcase.